N0153128/Disarm/README.md

 # Disarm
 Java library for sanitizing potentially malicious media files by re-encoding images, audio, video, and text to safe formats with configurable validation and size limits.

-Disarm

-  A Java library for sanitizing potentially malicious media files by re-encoding them to safe formats.
-Supports images, audio, video, and text with configurable validation, size limits, and optional watermarking.

   ---
   Features